SlimTim10/ArduBlock-Updater/README.md

 ## Description

-A tool for updating to the latest version of Icewire Makerspace's ArduBlock fork.
+A GUI tool for updating to the latest version of Icewire Makerspace's ArduBlock fork.

 ## Run